nicomilette/birdscrapper/README.md

 python main.py
 ```

-## Statistics and Analysis

-The project includes several statistical analyses and visualizations, such as:
-- Number of recordings per bird species
-- Average number of recordings
-- Species with maximum and minimum geographical coordinates

 ## Data Licensing

 The data scraped by these scripts is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 For more information, visit [Creative Commons License](https://creativecommons.org/licenses/by-nc-sa/4.0/).